pavoltravnik/maxims-of-law/maxims-of-law.md

 Caveat emptor.
 Let the purchaser beware.

-Cavendum est fragmentis.
+Cavendum est a fragmentis.
 Beware of fragments.
 Bacon, Aph.
 26.

 Cessante causa, cessat effectus.
 The cause ceasing, the effect must cease.

 C'est le crime qui fait la honte, et non pas l'echafaud.
-It is the crime which causes the hsame, and not the scaffold.
+It is the crime which causes the shame, and not the scaffold.

 Charta de non ente non valet.
 A charter or deed of a thing not in being, is not valid.
 Co.
 Litt.
 36.